semiapies/INCIF/README.md

 What's It Do?
 -------------

 This is a script that allows you to filter out comments by specific posters of your choice while reading Reason's Hit & Run comments section.
-It saves you countless time and frustration by hidding trollish inanity.
+It saves you countless time and frustration by hiding trollish inanity.

 What Do I Need?